teddy bear Parenting & Family See also:

 Renting with Pets - Advice on how to resolve landlord issues and find rental housing for you and your pet (Humane Society of the United States).

 Selecting a Pet - Questions and advice to help you determine whether you (and your family) are ready to take on the responsibility of caring for a pet, and advice on selecting a suitable pet for your situation (American Veterinary Medical Association).
 See also Adopting from an Animal Shelter or Rescue Group (Humane Society of the United States).
 To avoid pet adoption scams, see Get the dog or cat instead of the scam (2021, Federal Trade Commission).
 The Better Business Bureau's Pet HQ offers advice on avoiding pet scams, calculating the cost of owning a pet, what to know before you buy pet insurance, and more.
 See also How Much Do Pets Cost?, above.
-If you're considering a purebred dog, Find the Right Dog offers advice on finding the right dog breed to fit your lifestyle; use the interactive Dog Breed Selector INTERACTIVE to find out what breeds may suit you, and use the Breed Finder to find information on specific breeds (Westminster Kennel Club).
+If you're considering a purebred dog, use the interactive Dog Breed Selector INTERACTIVE to find out what breeds may suit you (Westminster Kennel Club).
 See also Dog Breeds, AKC Expert Advice, and Tips for Finding a Responsible Dog Breeder (American Kennel Club).

 local resource = State/Local resource